-If an eligible whistleblower believes they are being subjected to a detriment or a threat of detriment, this should immediately be reported in writing to the Executive Director, via email.
+If an eligible whistleblower believes they are being subjected to a detriment or a threat of detriment, this should immediately be reported in writing to the Executive Director at Director@boystown.net.au.

-If it is not appropriate for the report to be made to the Executive Director, the eligible whistleblower should report the matter, in writing, to the Chair of the Board, via email at director@boystown.net.au.
+If it is not appropriate for the report to be made to the Executive Director, the eligible whistleblower should report the matter, in writing, to the Chair of the Board, via email at Board.chair@boystown.net.au.